dtamez/solutions/thought_problem.rst

 Because the records needing to be processed vary in both schema and size a noSQL database will be used for persistence.

 In order to reduce the time needed to process the file, celery will be used to process the records in parallel.
-Multiple celery servers can be used if more processing power is required.
+Multiple celery servers can be used if more processing power is required, just start them with the same broker url.zM

 Celery requires a message queue and in this case rabbitmq or redis would be a good choice.